Chris Birchall: International career

-Although born in England, Birchall represented Trinidad and Tobago at international level.
-He was eligible for that country because his mother was born in Port of Spain.
+Although born in England, Birchall represented Trinidad and Tobago internationally.
+He was eligible due to his mother being born in Port of Spain.

-Birchall's agent was spreading word around that he could in fact play for his mother's homeland.
+Birchall's agent was spreading the word that he could play for his mother's homeland.
 He was first made aware of the interest in him by Trinidad and Tobago international centre back Dennis Lawrence, who walked over to him during a game between Port Vale and Wrexham (Lawrence's club at the time).
-Lawrence enquired if he was indeed eligible to play for the "Soca Warriors" by saying "I hear you've got some 'Trini' blood in you?".
+Lawrence inquired if he was indeed eligible to play for the "Soca Warriors" by saying "I hear you've got some 'Trini' blood in you?".
 Lawrence then passed Birchall's contact details onto the Trinidad and Tobago Football Association, and Birchall was called up to the full Trinidad and Tobago squad for the World Cup qualifiers against Panama and Mexico, following a couple of friendlies against Bermuda.
 After making his debut for the national side, it was widely reported that Birchall was the first white player to represent the country in sixty years.
 However, former Trinidad coach Stephen Hart is white and represented Trinidad & Tobago in 1980.
-The "Prince of Port-of-Spain", West Indies cricketer Brian Lara, was also credited for helping the TTFA hear about Birchall after Ashley Giles made a comment about having some West Indian blood in his family.
-When asked by the press in Trinidad and Tobago why he qualified to play for them he replied "Me mum".
+The "Prince of Port-of-Spain", West Indies cricketer Brian Lara, was also credited for helping the TTFA hear about Birchall after Ashley Giles commented on having some West Indian blood in his family.
+When the press in Trinidad and Tobago asked why he qualified to play for them, he replied, "Me mum".
 This memorable response gave rise to his "Soca Warrior" nickname, 'Me Mum'.